 - Requires the Service Desk's unique abilities (such as deleting objects that cannot be removed with Retention Policies).

 - It fits one of the available categories to select from.

-Submitted requests that do not meet these criteria will be redirected to the Community Forums, where Slate users, Preferred Partners, Community Moderators, and Technolutions staff can engage, share and learn together.
+Submitted requests that do not meet these criteria will be redirected to the Community Forums, where Slate users, Preferred Partners, Community Ambassadors, and Technolutions staff can engage, share and learn together.

 When submitting a request

 - You have answered as many troubleshooting questions as you can within your request.